priyankuhazarika/Mercedes-Greener-manufacturing/README.md

 <b>Datasets:</b>

-"train.csv" - the training set
+"train.csv" - the training set<br>
 "test.csv" - the test set, we need to predict the 'y' variable for the 'ID's in this file

 <b>Link for the Datasets : </b> <a href="https://www.kaggle.com/c/mercedes-benz-greener-manufacturing/data"> https://www.kaggle.com/c/mercedes-benz-greener-manufacturing/data</a>